-Any turbid water produced during dewatering will be pumped through an in-line flocculation system to remove suspended solids prior to discharge.
-Water soluble anionic Polyacrylamide (PAM) products will be used in concert with the in-line system to remove suspended solid laden water prior to discharge.
+The project will require construction of temporary cofferdams along the banks of Salt Creek as shown on Sheet EC-14.
+Any turbid water produced during dewatering will be pumped through an in-line flocculation system to remove suspended solids prior to discharge to Salt Creek.
+Water soluble Polyacrylamide (PAM) products will be used in concert with the in-line system to remove suspended solid laden water prior to discharge from the temporary cofferdams installed at the I-294 crossing over Salt Creek.